Plebian-Linux/quartz64-images/README.md

 ## TODO:

 * package the wireless firmware
-* get a newer rkbin working with u-boot
-* base pg's stuff on a newer version of u-boot
-* get FDT overlays working in u-boot
 * generate ubuntu based images
 * add more SOQuartz baseboards as I (or someone else) mainlines device trees for them.